 When exposed to light and heat, both cannabis flower and concentrates that contain THCA will eventually decarboxylate all on their own.
 Further degradation can transform THC into CBN.

 If you want to maintain both the freshness and the cannabinoid content of your cannabis, it's important to store cannabis buds and concentrates in a cool, dark place with minimal exposure to light and heat.

 Can you use a microwave to decarboxylate weed?

-Using a microwave is sometimes espoused as a quick and easy way to decarb weed.
-Though some who have tried this method report successful outcomes, decarbing weed in a microwave can be much more volatile than using an oven, potentially resulting in burnt weed with lost potency and a degraded smell and taste.
-In short, decarbing with a microwave is possible, but ultimately riskier and not always worth the shorter timeframe it offers.
+You can, but you probably shouldn't.
+Though some who've tried this method report successful outcomes, decarboxylating cannabis in a microwave is much trickier than using an oven, potentially resulting in burnt weed with lost potency and an unpleasant smell and taste.
+Decarboxylating with a microwave is possible, but ultimately riskier and not always worth the shorter timeframe it offers.

 The length of time you must expose your cannabis to heat in order to achieve decarboxylation depends on the temperature you're using.
 In general, the lower the heat, the longer the process will take.
 At the same time, you don't want to use such a high temperature that you end up scorching or combusting the plant material — unless you're smoking it, that is.